 Find a Running Partner:

-Run by anyone you see, but just don’t approach someone because that could get awkward.
-But seriously, change up who you are running with.
-Thinking out loud, it makes the run feel entirely different!
+Seriously, change up who you are running with.
+It makes the run feel entirely different!
 Even running on the same route with someone new makes the run fly by.
 Even listening to a new podcast makes it feel like you’re running with someone.
 Not every run is fun but very few aren’t fun with good company.

 Run different mileage: